Access to Public Businesses and Activities

 Do new buildings have to be built to follow the ADA?

 Yes.
-Any new building that will be open to the public must be accessible to all people with disabilities.
+Anything built since 1991 that will be open to the public must be accessible to all people with disabilities.

 Do old buildings have to be fixed to follow the ADA?

-Older buildings that are not accessible should be fixed to make them accessible.
+Older buildings do not need to be rebuilt to follow the ADA, but the owner must still make them accessible if they can by removing things that prevent people with disabilities from entering or using them.
 Sometimes this is not possible.
-If a building cannot be fixed, the business must do other things to let people with disabilities get the goods or services sold there.
+If a building cannot be fixed, the business must do other things to let people with disabilities get the stuff sold there.
 This can include:

 - Giving goods and services at the door, sidewalk, or curb.

-- Having staff get goods from high shelves.
+- Having staff get things from high shelves.

 - Moving activities to a different place that is accessible.